The Festival

 🌿 More sustainable mobility, at all levels

-We make it a point of honour to encourage alternatives to car travel.
-The results speak for themselves:
+We make it a point of honour to encourage alternatives to cars, and the results speak for themselves:

-➡️ 62% of our audience comes by public transport, 18% on foot and 6% by bike.
-A secure bike park is provided each year in front of the Festival in collaboration with Parking Brussels and the Municipality of Ixelles.
-Anima is also a partner of Pro Vélo.
+➡️ 62% of the public comes by public transport, 18% on foot, and 6% by bicycle.
+A secure bicycle parking facility is provided each year in front of the Festival in collaboration with Parking Brussels and the Municipality of Ixelles.
+Anima is also a partner of Pro Velo and Avello (formerly GRACQ).
+More than a quarter of festivalgoers come to the Festival on foot or by bicycle, generating no emissions.
+Thank you!

-➡️ We systematically encourage our guests to travel by train.
+➡️ We always encourage our guests to travel by train.
 Air travel is only considered for journeys of more than 6 hours, with a maximum of 20 return flights per edition, including 5 outside Europe.
-We select guests based on their geographical location and make sure their presence benefits as many people as possible (masterclasses, meetings, etc.).
-Our partner hotel is within walking distance, which also helps to reduce traffic in the neighbourhood.
+We select guests based on geographical distance and make sure their visit will benefit as many people as possible (masterclasses, meetings, etc.).
+Our partner hotel is within walking distance, which also avoids a lot of traffic in the neighbourhood.

-➡️ 90% of the team’s work-home commutes throughout the year happen on foot, by bike or public transport.
-Our goal is 100% by 2026.
-We also limit our travel for work, always favouring walking, cycling or travel by train.
+➡️ 100% of the team’s commutes throughout the year are made on foot, by bicycle or by public transport.
+We also limit our work-related travel, always favouring walking, cycling or the train.

 Resources: sobriety and circularity